haresfaiez/haresfaiez.github.io/_drafts/2023-44-25-how-to-communicate-through-code-reviews.md

 * law of large number* bias (postmortem bias)* null hypothesis* p-value* significance test
 * significance hypothesis test

+## Wholeness and the Implicate Order
+* verb-first language
+* names extract from verbs root

-## Reflexions/phonix in a graveyard
+## Reflexions/phoenix in a graveyard
 - reflection on what software is
 - what happens if a software/idea dies
 - is software really a "part" of our lives, a "part" of us/behaviour, or is it a tool